+After your semen sample is collected, your test results should be ready within 24 hours to one week, depending on the laboratory you go to.
 When a doctor reviews sperm analysis test results, there are many factors to consider.
 An analysis after vasectomy looks for the presence of sperm, but the analysis to look for fertility issues is much more in depth.
 Your doctor will take each of the following results into account:

 A normal result for sperm shape is that more than 50 percent of sperm are normally shaped.
 If a man has greater than 50 percent of sperm that are abnormally shaped, this reduces his fertility.
 A laboratory may identify abnormalities in the sperm’s head, midsection, or tail.
 It’s also possible the sperm could be immature and therefore not able to effectively fertilize an egg.

 For a normal result, more than 50 percent of sperm must move normally an hour after ejaculation.
 Sperm movement, or motility, is important to fertility because sperm must travel to fertilize an egg.
 An automated system analyzes the sperm for movement and rates them on a scale of 0 to 4.
 A score of 0 means the sperm are not moving, and a score of 3 or 4 represents good movement.